cs2113-f24/cs2113-f24.github.io/syllabus.md

 ### Programming Expectations

 The course will be **extremely programming-intensive**.
 You should be prepared to spend most of your out-of-class and in-class time writing and designing software.
-You will be submitting one lab assignment, on average, per week, and three projects due throughout the semester.
-You should also be completing your self-check worksheets assigned for each lecture.

 Having completed the pre-reqs, you are expected to submit well-written code: